nortal/araneaframework/examples/Readme.txt

-This folder contains small standalone web-apps build on Aranea framework - examples demonstrating how to use the framework.
+This folder contains small standalone web-apps built on Aranea framework - examples demonstrating how to use the framework.